virtuozzo/cloudscripting-docs/docs/creating-manifest/visual-settings.md

 ```
 @@!

-- Customizing the *success* response text by means of the external link.
+- Customizing the *success* response text by means of an external link.
 @@@
 ```yaml
 type: update